Parents & Families FAQ

 ▼ We are preparing our tax return.
 How do we obtain the 1098T form?

 You will need to make arrangements with your student to obtain the 1098T form, which contains important tax information related to the payment of tuition and other educational expenses.
 Students can download these forms directly from Interactive Online (IOL).
 Account statements showing amounts billed are also available.
-Since tax reporting can change as the tax season progresses, please contact the Financial Aid and Business Office with questions, 414-382-6262.
+Since tax reporting can change as the tax season progresses, please contact the Financial Aid and Student Accounts with questions, 414-382-6262.

 Health and Safety